AngelHernandez255/teamartemisse489/PHASE2.md

 - [ ] **Error Logging**: Implement comprehensive error logging with context
 - [ ] **Performance Logging**: Log timing information for performance analysis
-- [ ] **Log Rotation**: Configure log rotation to prevent disk space issues
+- [ ] **Log Rotation**: Configure log rotation to prevent disk space issues The log rotation is set at [logging config](src/teamartemisse489/logging_config.py) in the JSON formatter, declared at line 20.
+Each one has 10 mb of max space, and up to 8 are backed up.

 ---